Tuition & Fees

 Seniors = $130

-Athletic Team Fee: Students participating on an athletic team will be assessed a $50 per semester fee to help alleviate the cost of normal team travel, and the cost for referees, etc. Team uniforms and tournaments will be an additional cost.
+Athletic Team Fee: Students participating on an athletic team will be assessed a $75 fee per sport to help alleviate the cost of normal team travel and the cost for referees, etc. Team uniforms and tournaments will be an additional cost.

-Special Trip Fees: Special trips such as Outdoor Education, tournaments, festivals, and missions trips will be additional.
+Special Trip Fees: Special trips such as Outdoor Education, tournaments, festivals, and missions trips will be an additional cost.

 Students who have a financial need may be able to obtain assistance from Maplewood Academy.